Looking to become an SEO Specialist in Malaysia but not sure how to get started?

 The demand for SEO professionals has increased over the years globally.
 But in Malaysia, most businesses are not aware of SEO and the benefits it offers to their growth.

 In Malaysia, the demand for SEO professionals is slowly growing and we can expect the SEO industry in Malaysia to boom in the next few years.

 Colleges are not offering degrees for SEO.
-But, there are a lot of training centres in Malaysia offering SEO courses.
+But, there are a lot of training centers in Malaysia offering SEO courses.

-I’m not a fan of SEO courses because I believe that SEO requires hand-on experience and continuous experimentation.
+I’m not a fan of SEO courses because I believe that SEO requires hands-on experience and continuous experimentation.
 However, you can definitely take SEO courses that teach you the basics.

 What is an SEO Specialist?

-I came across so many funny descriptions about SEO Specialist.
-People used to think that an SEO specialist is someone who either works at Google or connected to someone working at Google.
+I came across so many funny descriptions about SEO Specialists.
+People used to think that an SEO specialist is someone who either works at Google or is connected to someone working at Google.
 So, they can easily help website owners to rank on the search result pages easily.